 Inlaid Tile Edging

-Industrial Garden Edging Ideas
+Industrial Edging Ideas

 Cor-Ten Steel Edging

-Reclaimed Metal Pipe Edging
+Reclaimed Metal Pipe

-Metal Wheel Rim Edging
+Metal Wheel Rim

-Gabion Bench Bed Edging
+Gabion Bench Bed

-Pebbles for a garden trench edging.
+Pebbles for a trench.

-A trench-style edging filled with sharp pebbles can also work well in an industrial style garden.
+A trench-style edging filled with sharp pebbles can also work well in an industrial style setting.
 For something a little different, you could also consider using pebbles of glass in various different colours to have a departure from the natural.